Videocard Benchmarks - Over 10,000 Videocard's Benchmarked

 Notes on the Graphs

-Below is a list of factors to take in consideration when viewing the graphs.
+Below is a list of factors to take in consideration when viewing our graphs.

 • Minimum Sample Size

-• For a Videocard type to be included on the chart it needs to have had at least 3 submitted results.
-This is to help avoid a single really good or really bad result from throwing a Videocard type into a completely incorrect place in the chart.
-Due to the final score being an average of all benchmarks submitted for that Videocard it is still possible for one or more incorrect results to throw off the whole result when there is a small sample size.
-For this reason we have included information in the graph about how many Videocards of that type have been benchmarked.
-To see this information simply move the mouse over the bar of the Videocard you are interested in.
+• For a Video Card type to be included on the chart it needs to have had at least 2 submitted results.
+This is to help avoid a single really good or really bad result from throwing a Video Card type into a completely incorrect place in the chart.
+Due to the final score being an average of all benchmarks submitted for that Video Card it is still possible for one or more incorrect results to throw off the whole result when there is a small sample size.
+For this reason we have included information in the graph about how many Video Cards of that type have been benchmarked.
+To see this information simply move the mouse over the bar of the Video Card you are interested in.
 A higher sample size means the data is more likely to be accurate.

 • Overclocking

-In this case it is showing that the "GeForce 6800 GS " is ranked 16th and has 71 samples.
+In this case it is showing that the "GeForce RTX 380 TI" is ranked 1st and has 118 samples.

 As a result of overclocking, your own results from non overclocked cards, might be slightly lower than the average presented in the graphs.